 Drinking little and often is the best way to stay hydrated.

 In the UK, it’s suggested that you should aim for around six to eight glasses of water and other liquids each day to replace normal water loss – around 1.2 to 1.5 litres.
-Which includes, water, lower fat milk and sugar-free drinks.
+This includes, water, lower fat milk and sugar-free drinks.

 What foods are best for hydration?